Blackstarstorm/What-Player-Are-You-/README.md

 # What-Player-Are-You?

-### Some people just render me of a game genewand sometimes I wonder what kind of genre who represent myself.
+### Some people just render me of a game gene and sometimes I wonder what kind of genre would best represent myself.
 Some site/apps have test to see what character you are close to, so why can't there be on for game genres?

-### This app will let user take a quiz and  get result telling you want game genre you're most like, why you might enjoy this genre and some games associated with it.
+### This app will let user take a quiz and after getting a result back you'll know which game genre you're most like, why you might enjoy this genre and some games associated with it.

 ![](https://media.giphy.com/media/TTy5YmVmhmWhq/giphy.gif)